acnacor/money-transfer-code-challenge/README.md

 Multiple simultaneous transfers are safely handled using **database transactions and row-level locking**:

 - **Transactional Operations:** Each transfer runs inside a Spring `@Transactional` method to ensure atomicity.
-- **Row-Level Locking:** The sender’s and receiver’s account rows are locked during the transaction to prevent concurrent modifications that could cause overdrafts or inconsistent balances.
+- **Row Level Locking:** The sender’s and receiver’s account rows are locked during the transaction to prevent concurrent modifications that could cause overdrafts or inconsistent balances.

 ---